1. Raised Beds and Planters

 5. In a Window Box

 Yes, you can grow tomatoes in a window box, and it’s a popular option in more urban environments.
 Since window boxes tend to get a lot of sun and are easy to water, tomato plants generally have no problem growing in them.
-However, there are some problems to note.
+However, there are some problems to note if you try this as a tomato planter box.
 Window boxes are generally only large enough to grow small varieties of tomato plants, and even then they could possibly block your view and run the risk of getting damaged when your open the window.
 Tomato plants in window boxes may also attract bugs to your windows and siding.
-With those drawbacks, it is still an option if you don’t have any others; it just requires careful monitoring.
+With those drawbacks, it is still an option if you don’t have any others; this tomato planter box just requires careful monitoring.